EuBIC/EuBIC2023/FullGuidelines.md

 ## Preample

+We believe in the [FAIR Principles for Research Software](https://doi.org/10.15497/RDA00068) (FAIR4RS Principles).
+A "fresh look" is outlined [here](https://www.sciencedirect.com/science/article/pii/S2666389921000362?via%3Dihub).

-Any code developed in the hackathons is supposed to be distributed under an open-source code license.
+Any code developed during the hackathons should be distributed under an open-source license.

 ## Submission